chunhualiao/FAROS/README.md

 Now we know that the LLVM compiler cannot vectorize the loop in question since it cannot identify array bounds when it compiles the loop in OpenMP mode.

-We can now analyze the code and try different options to enable the vectorization in the OpenMP mode.
+We can now analyze the code and try different options to enable vectorization in the OpenMP mode.

 ## Contributing